 - Next, Linseed (micronised) for the Omega-3 - https://equinatural.co.uk/p/linseed-micronised - they get hay all year round but with permanent access to grass so during the summer they get 50g each; come winter when the nutrient levels in the grasses drop, we up it to 100g each.

-Top Tip - During winter and to make life easier, I feed our 3-in-1 VitaComplete which combines our EquiVita with the salt and linseed blended into one supplement.
-This saves having the extras in my feedroom to measure in.
+- Top Tip - During winter and to make life easier, I feed our 3-in-1 VitaComplete which combines our EquiVita with the salt and linseed required, blended into one supplement.
+This saves having the extra bags in my feedroom to measure from.

 The above is what I consider non-negotiable, then I add in some extras, just my own personal choice:

-- Spirulina - an excellent gut mycotoxin binder and deacidifier - I feed it for 2-weeks-ish every couple of months.
+- Spirulina - an excellent gut mycotoxin binder and deacidifier - I feed it every couple of months for 2-weeks-ish.

-- Our DuoBute anti-inflam, as a preventative for the 3 metabolics, and for Carmen with her wonky foot and her stiffness.
+- Our DuoBute anti-inflam, during summer as a preventative for the 3 metabolics, and for Carmen all year round with her wonky foot and general limb stiffness as a result.

-- Acetyl L-Carnitine for leptin resistance (for the 3 meta's), plus it's also beneficial for Carmen's mobility.
+- Acetyl L-Carnitine for leptin resistance (for the 3 meta's) and for Carmen's mobility.

 Now to their therapeutics:

-- Carms gets our JSTTonic as she's officially 2/10 lame (twisted hoof).
+- Carms gets our JSTTonic as she's officially 2/10 lame (born with a twisted hoof).

-- Every spring/autumn at coat change time, they all get a 1-month course of our LKL-CARE for a liver/kidneys tonic.
+- Every spring/autumn at coat change time, they all get a 1-month course of our LKL-CARE for a liver/kidney tonic.

-So there we have it: Agrobs Leitchgenus chaff, with a handful of Weisenflakes, our EquiVita forage-balanced minerals, micronised Linseed and salt (or VitaComplete for convenience), ALCar, ACV, and their respective herbs etc.
+So there we have it: Agrobs Weisenflakes, with a handful of Leitchgenus chaff, our EquiVita forage-balanced minerals, micronised Linseed and salt (or VitaComplete for convenience), Alcar, and their respective herbs etc.